 The various toolsets allow users to:

-The database include:
+The core database includes:

 - Agricultural field boundaries